Bridge to Recovery Team

 Patricia A. Judd, PhD – Director and Clinical Professor of Psychiatry

-Dr. Judd is Director of the UC San Diego Bridge to Recovery Program and the UC San Diego Co-Occurring Disorders (COD) Integrated Treatment and Research Program.
-Dr. Judd developed the first fully integrated co-occurring substance abuse and other mental disorders program within San Diego County in 1997 and has been active in advocacy for education about integrated services locally and nationally over the past 30 years.
-Dr. Judd's group is researching the course, characteristics and treatment outcomes of individuals with COD.
-Dr. Judd also specializes in borderline personality disorder with Thomas McGlashan and is the author of A Developmental Model of Borderline Personality Disorder, Understanding Variations in Course and Outcome.
+Dr. Judd is a clinical Professor of Psychiatry at the UCSD School of Medicine, Director of the UC San Diego Bridge to Recovery Program and the UC San Diego Co-Occurring Disorders (COD) Integrated Treatment and Research Program.
+Dr. Judd developed the first fully integrated co-occurring substance abuse, and other mental disorders program, within San Diego County in 1997.
+She has been active in advocacy for and education about integrated services locally and nationally over the past 35 years.
+Dr. Judd's research group studies factors that are associated with co-occurring disorders such as trauma, cognition, attachment style and dissociation and how they influence treatment course and outcome.

 Diana Panizzon, PsyD – Assistant Program Director

 Dr. Panizzon is a licensed Clinical Psychologist.
 She provides work direction and oversight of services provided by the UC San Diego Bridge to Recovery Program at the San Diego County Psychiatric Hospital and various other locations.
 She is also involved in the delivery of clinical care, the coordination and production of clinical research, clinical supervision and training, program development and program evaluation.
 Dr. Panizzon received her Doctoral and Master's degrees in clinical psychology from the California School of Professional Psychology.
 She has a strong background in individual, group and family psychotherapy, ethics and laws in psychology, abuse/trauma, neuropsychological and psychodiagnostic assessment/testing, addictions treatment and severe comorbidities, and cognitive-behavioral therapy.

 Bobbie Schorr, MFT – Clinical Program Manager